-Final week to buy super early bird passes to Disrupt Berlin 2019 – TechCrunch
+Final week to buy super early-bird passes to Disrupt Berlin 2019 – TechCrunch

-Die Zeit läuft ab, Leute translates very roughly to time is running out, people!
+Die Zeit läuft ab, Leute translates very roughly to “time is running out, people!”
 You have only one week left to save a fat stack of euros on your pass to Disrupt Berlin 2019.
 Join us and startuppers from more than 50 countries on 11-12 December for the lowest possible price.

-Our super early bird pricing comes to a grinding halt on 6 September at 11:59 p.m.
+Our super early-bird pricing comes to a grinding halt on 6 September at 11:59 p.m.
 (CEST).
 Buy your passes now and save up to €600.

 If you want to have a uniquely thrilling experience at Disrupt Berlin, be sure to apply to one or all three major events taking place during the show.
 You can use this single application to apply to be considered for the TC Top Picks program and/or to compete in the mighty Startup Battlefield.
 Or, if the TC Hackathon is more your style, apply right here.
-Here’s more good news: all three programs are free.
+Here’s more good news: All three programs are free.
 No application fees, no participation fees, no giving up equity.

 If TechCrunch editors choose you to be a TC Top Pick, you’ll receive a free Startup Alley Exhibitor Package and an interview on the Showcase Stage with a TC editor.
 To qualify for consideration, your early-stage startup must fall into one of these categories: AI/Machine Learning, Biotech/Healthtech, Blockchain, Fintech, Mobility, Privacy/Security, Retail/E-commerce, Robotics/IoT/Hardware, CRM/Enterprise and Education.

-Startup Battlefield has launched literally hundreds of startups to the world, and TechCrunch editors will select 15-20 startups to compete for $50,000 equity-free prize, serious bragging rights and a metric ton of investor and media attention.
+Startup Battlefield has launched literally hundreds of startups to the world, and TechCrunch editors will select 15-20 startups to compete for the $50,000 equity-free prize, serious bragging rights and a metric ton of investor and media attention.

 Since 2007, 857 companies have launched at Startup Battlefield to great success.
 Collectively they’ve raised more than $8.9 billion in funding with 112 successful exits (IPOs or acquisitions).
-If you’re selected, you’ll join the ranks of this alumni community that includes Dropbox, GetAround, SirenCare, Fitbit, Mint.com, Vurb and more.
+If you’re selected, you’ll join the ranks of this alumni community that includes Dropbox, Getaround, SirenCare, Fitbit, Mint.com, Vurb and more.

 We’re accepting only 500 people to compete in the TC Hackathon — so don’t wait to apply.
 TechCrunch will award $5,000 for the best overall hack, and you’ll also compete for cash and prizes from our sponsored hacks — we’ll have more info on those challenges soon, so keep checking back.